tlalexander/rpi-cm4-switch-board/README.md

 Other iterations of the LiM board, inlcuding SD card tray and flashing capability are in the design stages.

-You can read more about my RPi musings and projects on my [RPi Mosings Blog](https://rpi.loonix.ca/).
+You can read more about my RPi musings and projects on my [l00nix's RPi Musings Blog](https://rpi.loonix.ca/).

 ## License